pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 5. Save the text-only file with the filename, "dockerfile", without an extension, in the \<local filepath\>\\\<platform\>-demo\\\<pega-distribution-image\> folder where you extracted the Pega distribution on your local system.

-6. From your PowerShell running with Administrator privileges command prompt, in your current directory, build your pega install docker image by entering:
+6. From your PowerShell running with administrator privileges command prompt, in your current directory, build your pega install docker image by entering:

 `$ docker build -t pega-installer .`